jexxa-projects/JexxaTutorials/HelloJexxa/README.md

 Since we host this tutorial on GitHub, we use so called `GitHub Actions` to build our application and provide the artifacts via GitHub container registry (ghcr).

+The used CI pipeline consists of following parts:
 * [mavenBuild.yml](../.github/workflows/mavenBuild.yml): Builds our tutorials and runs the tests with each commit to ensure that we did not break the build process.
 * [autoMerge.yml](../.github/workflows/newRelease.yml): Automatically merges dependency updates from dependabot.
 * [newRelease.yml](../.github/workflows/newRelease.yml): Builds a new release including a docker image that is stored in GitHub's container registry (www.ghcr.io).
-Note: In our setup, this action script must be started manually via  be started manually to
+Note: In our setup, this action script must be started manually via GitHub web interface.
-In order to build a docker image and a new release, we recommend to use the GitHub action [newRelease.yml](../.github/workflows/newRelease.yml).
-This action script can be executed directly on GitHub and uploads a docker image to the GitHub registry ghcr.io.

 ### Continuous Deployment (CD)
 For continuous deployment, we focus only on the following two aspects: